Picking a culinary school is a big decision, and not all programs offer the same experience, training or esteem.

 That’s why asking the right questions before you commit is essential.
 The answers will tell you a lot about how well a program can prepare you for the realities of the industry.

-1. Is the School Located in a Culinary Hub?
+1. Is the school located in a culinary hub?

-Location shapes opportunity.
+Location can shape opportunity.

-2. What Is the School’s Reputation?
+2. What is the school’s reputation?

 Look beyond marketing.

-Research awards, rankings, industry recognition, and what the school’s alumni say about their experience.
+Research awards, rankings, industry recognition and what the school’s alumni say about their experience.
 Also, pay attention to how the school is viewed by working chefs and employers.

 A solid curriculum goes beyond recipes.

 Look for programs that cover foundational techniques, modern methods and evolving industry trends, along with the ability to adapt those skills across cuisines.
+Consider, too, the quality of chef-instructors and the real-world skills they teach via exceptionally-guided hands-on instruction (versus mere demonstrations) — because strong skills are build on repetition.

 Workshops, electives and supplemental classes can make a difference.